-For your information, the Brazilians speak very little English, so try to learn some Portuguese before going there.
+For your information, Brazilians speak very little English, so try to learn some Portuguese before going there.

 Also, it’s very hard to withdraw cash from ATMs!
 You can only go to Banco do Brasil (limit of R$500/day) and Bradesco (limit of R$800/day).

 If you don’t have a lot of time, fly from one city to the other!
-If you buy your tickets in advance, it can be very cheap.
+If you buy your tickets in advance, they can be very cheap.
 You can fly either Tam or Gol, they’re about the same.

 Anywhere you go, don’t wear fancy clothes/watch/jewels and you should use a compact camera instead of a DSLR for safety reasons.
 Keep your phone in your pocket and your cash in different places (wallet, pockets, socks…).
 We didn’t have any problem during our trip but it’s information worth having to avoid.